-Diwali – “The Festival of Lights” – an Indian festival which signifies the triumph of light over darkness.
+Diwali – “The Festival of Lights” – an Indian festival that signifies the triumph of light over darkness.
 This beautiful festival falls on the darkest Amavsya – New moon night of Kartikeya month a lunisolar Hindu calendar month which means mid-October to mid-November most probably.
 The spiritual significance of this festival is the victory of knowledge over ignorance, enmity over love, good over evil, happiness over sadness, and in this light represents knowledge, love, goodness, and happiness.
 Therefore Diwali or Deepavali (a Sanskrit word) which means a series of light – is celebrated to bring prosperity, happiness, love, good luck, peace, and happiness.
 So let’s read about Diwali Sweets & Festival Tour – Virtual Tour Of Indian Festive Food.

 Diwali is associated with Hindu Gods Ram, Sita, Vishnu, Lakshmi, Ganesh, Krishna, Yama, Yami, Durga, Kali, Dhanvantari, and Vishwakarma.
-The famous mythological belief associated with Diwali is on this very dark night of the whole year, Lord Ram returned to his home town Ayodhya from 14 years of exile with his wife Sita and brother Lakshman.
+The famous mythological belief associated with Diwali is on this very dark night of the whole year, Lord Ram returned to his hometown Ayodhya from 14 years of exile with his wife Sita and brother Lakshman.
 As night was very dark, so citizens of Ayodhya welcomed God with illuminated streets, city squares, houses and celebrated the return of goodness after so long.
 This signifies the winning of good over evil or hope over sadness after a long wait or darkness in life.

 This 5-day festival is celebrated with lots of various rituals day-wise specific, elaborate food preparations, decorations, shopping, cleaning, and many interesting traditions.
 Diwali is a festival of celebrating prosperity which means worshipping Goddess Lakshmi (Goddess of prosperity & wealth) and so the main prayers or Puja(Hindu form of prayers) are done to please Goddess Lakshmi and Shri Ganesh (God of all beginnings or Obstacle remover God)